CJ CheilJedang

 CJ CheilJedang Corporation is a South Korean international food company based in Seoul that manufactures food ingredients, ambient, frozen and chilled packaged food products, pharmaceuticals and biotechnology.
-Its brands include Beksul, Bibigo, Gourmet and Hatbahn.
-Bibigo is well-known for Mandu (Korean dumplings) in the global market.
+Its brands include Beksul, Bibigo, Gourmet and Hetbahn.
+Bibigo is well-known for mandu (Korean dumplings) in the global market.

 History

 CJ Cheil Jedang was founded as 'Cheil Jedang' in August 1953 as a sugar and flour manufacturer and was originally part of Samsung Group, as their first manufacturing business.
 In July 1993 it spun off from Samsung and gained independent management, changing into a life and culture group with the entrance into the food service and entertainment industries.
 In 1996 it became the 'Cheil Jedang Group' with the official separation from Samsung Group completed in February 1997.

 In October 2002, the CJ Group was launched and the official name changed to 'CJ Co., Ltd'.
 In September 2007 CJ Co., Ltd. again spun off as a business holding company and renamed 'CJ CheilJedang Co., Ltd' and CJ Group became a holding company for a group of food and entertainment-related subsidiaries based in South Korea.
 It has four main core businesses: Food & Food Service, Bio Pharma, Entertainment and Media, and Home Shopping & Logistics; and CJ Cheil Jedang was put under Food & Food Service.

 In 2018, CJ CheilJedang acquired Kahiki Foods, an American food manufacturing company based in Columbus, Ohio.
 In 2019, CJ CheilJedang acquired Schwan's Company, a food manufacturing company based in Minnesota, United States.